Last updated on June 9, 2025

 Essay-based scholarships are the most common and traditional form of scholarships available to students pursuing higher education.
 Though essay scholarships may seem intimidating at first glance, this type of scholarship can be invaluable to students looking to earn money through scholarships.

-Students tend to gravitate towards no-essay scholarships, as they are easier to apply to in regards to both time and effort.
-While no-essay scholarships are a great resource as well, students should consider applying to a mix of both no-essay and essay scholarships to have the best chances of winning.
+The fact that no writing is involved will often encourage students to apply for no-essay scholarships, as they are easier to apply to in terms of both time and effort.
+While the no-essay scholarship is a great resource as well, students should apply to a mix of both no-essay and essay scholarships to have the best chances of winning

 Though no-essay scholarships can save time in the application process, they typically attract a large number of applicants.
 Both college students and high school students will usually face more competition with this type of scholarship.